top of page

 Camp One: AI threatens creative labor and should be tightly regulated—especially in indie spaces meant to uplift human craftsmanship.

-Camp Two: AI is simply the next tool and penalizing its use risks freezing innovation and excluding developers who rely on efficiency to survive.
+Camp Two: AI is simply the next tool, and penalizing its use risks freezing innovation and excluding developers who rely on efficiency to survive.

 Both sides have a point.
 And neither side is winning the argument yet.

-What This Means for Indie Developers in the future
+What This Means for Indie Developers in the Future

 Whether you support the disqualification or not, one lesson is crystal clear: